-- · Ownership and enforcement of patent rights; - · Patent applications covering our own inventions in fields that we consider important to its business strategy; - · License agreements with third parties granting us rights to patents in fields that are important to its business strategy; - · Invention assignment agreements with our employees and consultants; - · Non-compete agreements with our key employees and consultants; - · Confidentiality agreements with our employees, consultants, and others having access to its proprietary information; - Standard policies for the maintenance of laboratory notebooks to establish priority of our inventions; - Freedom to use studies from patent counsel; - · Material transfer agreements; and - · Trademark protection
+- Ownership and enforcement of patent rights; - Patent applications covering our own inventions in fields that we consider important to our business strategy; - License agreements with third parties granting us rights to patents in fields that are important to our business strategy; - Invention assignment agreements with our employees and consultants; - Non-compete agreements with our key employees and consultants; - Confidentiality agreements with our employees, consultants, and others having access to our proprietary information; - Standard policies for the maintenance of laboratory notebooks to establish priority of our inventions: - Freedom to use studies from patent counsel; - Material transfer agreements; and - Trademark protection.

-In addition to our 33 U.S. patents, we own 20 patents that were granted by the European Patent Office, or EPO, for designated European countries, and 37 issued patents in other countries.
-The European granted patents expire between 2015 and 2026.
-In addition to the licenses we hold under the 10 patents issued in the United States, we hold licenses under 44 issued patents worldwide, eight granted by the EPO for designated European countries and 36 issued in other countries.
-The licensed European granted patents expire between 2011 and 2022.
+In addition to our 27 United States patents, we own 11 patents that were granted by the European Patent Office, or EPO, for designated European countries, and 27 issued patents in other countries.
+The European granted patents expire between 2015 and 2022.
+In addition to the licenses we hold under the 6 patents issued in the United States, we hold licenses under 53 issued patents worldwide, seven granted by the EPO for designated European countries and 46 issued in other countries.
+The licensed European granted patents expire between 2012 and 2022.
 Our patent strategy is to file patents on compounds and technologies in countries and jurisdictions that we consider important to our business.
 We usually file first in the United Kingdom and then extend our applications to other countries through the Patent Cooperation Treaty or PCT.
-In some cases, we file directly in the
+In some cases, we file directly in the United States.

 We give priority to obtaining substance of matter claims in the United States, the EPO, Japan and other important markets if such protection is available.
 We prefer substance of matter claims because they give us rights to the compounds themselves, and not merely a particular use.
-In addition to substance of matter claims, we seek coverage for medical uses, combination therapies, pharmaceutical forms of our compounds and synthetic routes where available and appropriate.
+In addition to substance of matter claims, we seek coverage for solid state forms, polymorphic and crystalline forms, medical uses, combination therapies, pharmaceutical forms of our compounds and synthetic routes where available and appropriate.
 Claims covering combination therapies and pharmaceutical forms can be valuable because the therapeutic effect of pharmaceuticals used in the anticancer field is often enhanced when individual therapeutics are used in particular combinations.
 The availability of protection in these areas can, however, vary from jurisdiction to jurisdiction and combination claims are particularly difficult to obtain for many inventions.
-We own 31 patent applications pending in the United States, 32 before the EPO, five pending PCT applications still in the international application phase, and over 170 pending patent applications in other countries.
-Six of this last group of pending patent applications were first filed, and have an earliest priority date, within the last twelve months.
+We own 15 patent applications pending in the United States, 15 before the EPO, four pending PCT applications still in the international application phase, and over 40 pending patent applications in other countries, including applications first filed within the last twelve months.
 No assurances can be given that patents will be issued with respect to the pending applications, nor that the claims will provide equivalent coverage in all jurisdictions.
-Under the terms of our agreements with several universities and research institutions we also have the right to apply for patents in the name of those universities and institutions for inventions in which license rights are held.
-This gives us the ability to control the prosecution of certain patents that directly relate to business strategy.
-In addition to the pending patent applications referred to above that we own, there are 11 pending patent applications worldwide to which we have a license or an option to take a license.
+In addition to the pending patent applications referred to above that we own, there are 27 pending patent applications worldwide to which we have a license or an option to take a license.